The computational landscape of permutation patterns: Further directions

-\paragraph{Partially ordered patterns} Partially ordered patterns, or short POPs, generalize the concept of classical patterns by allowing some of the letters of the pattern to be incomparable.
-To be more precise, a POP $P$ of length $k$ does not have to be a total order, i.e., a permutation, of the elements $[k]$: Given a partially ordered set $(\mathcal{P},\prec)$, $P$ is a permutation of the elements of $\mathcal{P}$.
-Finding a matching of a POP $P$ in a permutation $T$ then consists in finding a subsequence $T(i_1)T(i_2) \ldots T(i_k)$ for which it holds that $P(l) \prec P(m)$ implies $T(i_l)<T(i_m)$.
-Note that POPs may be also generalized to vincular, bivincular and mesh POPs.

-This type of pattern gives rise to the computational problem \textsc{Partially Ordered Permutation Pattern Matching (POPPM)}.
-Given a POP $P$ and a text $T$, checking whether there is a matching of $P$ into $T$ can be reduced to solving at most $k!$ instances of $\ppm$.
-Indeed, it suffices to check for all possible completions of $P$ to a total order $\tilde{P}$ whether there is matching of $\tilde{P}$ into $T$.
-There are at most $k!$ such completions of $P$ to total orders $\tilde{P}$ and thus a \textsc{POPPM} instance can be reduced to at most $k!$ many \ppm instances.
-As a consequence of this we have that \textsc{POPPM} is fixed-parameter tractable iff \ppm is.
-The forward direction follows from the fact that \ppm is a special case of \textsc{Partially Ordered PPM}.
-The parameterized complexity of these two problems, apart from this equivalence, remains a major open problem.

-\paragraph{Barred patterns} Another type of patterns not studied here are the so-called \textit{barred patterns} that were introduced by West~\cite{west1990permutations} in 1990.
+\paragraph{Barred patterns.} Another type of patterns was introduced by West~\cite{west1990permutations}: \textit{barred patterns}.
 A barred pattern $\overline{\pi}$ is a permutation where some letters are barred.
 One denotes by $\pi$ the underlying permutation without any bars and by $\pi'$ the permutation obtained by removing all barred letters.
 A permutation $\tau$ then avoids the barred pattern $\overline{\pi}$ if every occurrence of $\pi'$ in $\tau$ is part of an occurrence of $\pi$ in $\tau$.
 For details and results on barred patterns, see Chapter 7 in~\cite{kitaev2011patterns}.
-In \cite{branden2011mesh} Br{\"a}nd{\'e}n and Claesson showed that mesh patterns can easily be used to write any barred pattern with only one barred letter.
+Br{\"a}nd{\'e}n and Claesson~\cite{branden2011mesh} showed that mesh patterns can easily be used to write any barred pattern with only one barred letter.

+\paragraph{Marked mesh and decorated patterns.} There exist further generalizations of mesh patterns: so-called \textit{marked mesh} and \textit{decorated patterns}.
+These two types of patterns were introduced by \'{U}lfarsson in~\cite{ulfarsson2010unification} and \cite{ulfarsson2012describing}, respectively.
+They allow a finer control over whether certain regions in a permutation may contain elements.
+Mesh patterns permit to specify regions in a permutation that may not contain elements in a matching.
+Marked mesh patterns allow more, namely to specify how many elements may be contained in certain regions (exactly, at most or at least).
+Decorated patterns go even further: they allow to detail in which order these elements may lie by describing forbidden patterns.
+These forbidden patterns may again be decorated patterns.
+Since both marked mesh and decorated patterns are generalizations of mesh patterns, the \w{1}-hardness result given in Theorem~\ref{thm:w1_completeness_mesh} can be extended to these two types of patterns.